httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Retransmission Scheduling

-A transport may detect packet losses and then retranmit lost information to provide reliability.
-Examples include TCP and QUIC.
-While this document specifies HTTP layer prioritization, its effectiveness can be further achieved if transport layer also respect such priorities.
-Besides scheduling new data, transport implementations MAY also consider stream priorities during retransmission.
-In this section we will use QUIC as an example to discusss a couple scenarios an implementation need to consider.
+Transport protocols such as TCP and QUIC provide reliability by detecting packet losses and retransmitting lost information.
+While this document specifies HTTP-layer prioritization, its effectiveness can be further enhanced if the transport layer factors priority into scheduling both new data and retransmission data.
+The remainder of this section discusses considerations when using QUIC.

 {{!I-D.ietf-quic-transport}}, Section 13.3 states "Endpoints SHOULD prioritize retransmission of data over sending new data, unless priorities specified by the